orsburn/SCPViz/README.md

 ![image](https://github.com/orsburn/SCPViz/assets/39571544/9f8e9a3e-e48e-4aa9-b007-3d6faff35002)

-Tutorial videos on install and operation are coming.
-Check back here soon.

 This App was created entirely by Ahmed Warshanna during his training in proteomics and protein informatics as a research specialist in the Orsburn Lab (www.orsburnlab.org).